 Beth M. Sheppard is the author of The Craft of History and The Study of the New Testament.
-She teaches courses in New Testament and directs the library at Duke Divinity School in Durham, NC.
+She teaches courses in New Testament and is a Tenured Full Professor within the Ingram Library at the University of West Georgia.
 Raised on a dairy farm in Eastern Pennsylvania, her high school classmates elected her “Class Bookworm,” which given her career path, was oddly prophetic.

 Sheppard has served as a pastor in the United Methodist Church and is passionate about faith, libraries, and assisting others to meet their learning and information needs and goals.
-An experienced executive of major research libraries, she also writes and speaks on the subject of non-profit management.
+An experienced executive of major research libraries, having directed the theological libraries at Duke University Divinity School and Garrett-Evangelical Theological Seminary, she also writes and speaks on the subject of non-profit management.